Information controller, who are we?

 10. Data security

-- All employees / employees are responsible for ensuring the security in the storage of the data they are responsible for and which PTminder, holds and that the data are safely stored and not disclosed under any circumstances of third parties, unless the PTminder has given such rights to that third party by entering into a contract / confidentiality clause (please indicate here if you have any such).
+- All employees are responsible for ensuring the security in the storage of data they are responsible for and which PTminder holds, and that the data is safely stored and not disclosed to third parties, unless PTminder has given such rights to that third party by entering into a contract / confidentiality clause.

 - All personal data must be accessible only to those who need it and access can only be granted in accordance with established access control rules.
 All personal data must be treated with the utmost certainty and must be kept:

 - in a self-contained room with controlled access; and / or in a locked cabinet or in the filing cabinet; and / or

 - if computerized, password protected in accordance with internal requirements set out in organizational and technical measures to control access to information (eg access control rules); and / or